The Better Creative

 Email Design Agency

-Some people still consider email marketing 'dead'.
-But in a world of constant privacy & data changes, as well as growing CPCs and CACs, it gets extremely difficult to deny (even for them) how much email marketing, when done right, contributes to keeping a business up and running.
+Some people still consider email marketing "dead."
+But in a world of constant privacy and data changes, growing CPCs and CACs, it gets extremely difficult to deny how much email marketing, when done right, contributes to keeping a business up and running.

-If you're looking for one, there are a few things you need to know first.
-First of all, what is an email design agency, what do they do exactly, and how do you find one (or the right one)?
+If you're looking for one, there are a few things you need to know first — what an email design agency is, what they do exactly, and how to find the right one.
+Price, services, turnaround, and tech stack all matter.
+We break down everything below.

 What is an Email Design Agency?